scenarioo/scenarioo/docs/features/diff-viewer/user-guide.md

 ##Disable Diff Viewer
-On the same place where you [selected a comparison] (#select-a-comparison), you can disable the diff viewer feature.
+On the same place where you [selected a comparison](#select-a-comparison), you can disable the diff viewer feature.
 Simply select 'disable' in the comparison selection menu:

 ![DisableComparison](images/DisableComparison.png)